monkeyman192/NMSMV/README.md

 </div>

-No Man's Model Viewer is an application developed to preview No Man's Sky 3D assets.
-It also supports animation playback and also a custom proc-gen procedure which tries to emulate the game's behavior during the procedural asset creation process.
-Experimental features allow the live editing of MBIN files.
+No Man's Model Viewer is an application that **was** primarity developed to preview No Man's Sky 3D assets.
+After years of tinkering with rendering methods, lighting systems, animation playback and more the viewer ended up supporting so much functionality that literally transformed it into a game engine.
+Therefore I took the decision to stop updating the app for a while, re-design it top-to-bottom and transform it in such a way that its primarily a game engine that can be used to preview NMS assets (and who knows what else in the future).

+The engine - **Nibble Engine** - does not have to offer something more compared to other open/closed source engine projects out there.
+However, its a personal endeavor of mine to upgrade it continously and make it as good as I can make it.
+There is not a better way to understand complicated rendering mechanisms and data management without getting your hands dirty :D :D :D

+Right now the engine is shipped together with the app that it used to preview NMS assets but as development continues the engine will have its separate repository.
+Functionality is not there yet to ship it independently but that is the goal for the future of the engine.

 ## **Repo Version** ##